CE-Programming/asm-docs/pages/tutorials/asm/lib-creation.md

 # Creation

-Navigate into your CE C toolchain installation directory.
-Inside the *shared_libs* directory, you will find another directory called *template*.
+Navigate into your CE C standard library directory.
+Inside you will find a directory called *template*.

 Create a copy of the *template* directory, and rename it to whatever your library does.
 For example, if it performs File I/O, call it something like *fileio*